limistah/limistah.dev/content/posts/config-maps-k8s.md

           key: REDIS_VERSION
 ```

+### Dynamic Secrets In Pods

-The above methods of injecting config map is not dynamic, an update to the ConfigMap will not reflect in any Pod already using it.
+The above methods of injecting `ConfigMap` is not dynamic, an update to the `ConfigMap` will not reflect in any RUNNING `Pod`  already using it.

-To ensure that a ConfigMap is dynamic within a Pod, we can inject it as a volume mount in the container.
+To ensure that a `ConfigMap` is dynamic within a Pod, we can inject it as a volume mount in the container.

 ```yaml
 apiVersion: v1